wcko87/lr2oraja/README.md

 ### Does this work with beatoraja's IRs or LR2IR?
 LR2oraja is not intended to work with IRs.

+### Where is the source code?
+Switch to the lr2oraja branch in this repository.
+It's there.

 ## Changes from the original beatoraja
 #### 1. All keymodes (7K, 5K, 10K, 14K, 9K, 24K, 48K etc) will use LR2's gauges by default.
   - You can also see this in practice mode.
 Practice mode will also have LR2's gauges selected by default.